 Former Minnesota governors: Sanford should not control U of M hospital

-Former Gov. Mark Dayton testified at a Senate Health and Human Services Committee hearing on Tuesday, March 7.
+Former Minnesota Gov. Mark Dayton testifies at a Senate Health and Human Services Committee hearing on March 7, 2023.
 Fairview CEO James Hereford (left) and Sanford CEO Bill Gassen (second from left), also testified.
 (Michelle Griffith/Minnesota Reformer)

 Two former Minnesota governors on Tuesday expressed concerns to lawmakers about a potential merger between two already large health care systems — Fairview Health Services and Sanford Health.

 Former Govs.
 Tim Pawlenty, the last Minnesota Republican to win statewide office, and his DFL successor Mark Dayton, came together to urge lawmakers to prioritize Minnesotans’ interests in the face of Sioux Falls-based Sanford Health proposing to absorb Fairview to create one health care system run by the South Dakota company.

 This was a rare appearance from Dayton, who has been dealing with health issues for years.
 He attended Tuesday’s hearing alongside his wife and walked slowly with the help of a cane.
 Both Pawlenty and Dayton turned spectators’ heads when they walked in, and they posed for a photo with their arms around each other in front of press photographers.